When CRM Customization Costs More Than Building Your Own

 A gap appears.
 A developer writes a fix.
 The fix works, so someone requests another one.
 Two years later, the business is running a Salesforce or HubSpot instance wrapped in thousands of lines of custom code, paying a developer to maintain what a product team was never hired to build.

-This is the customization trap: incremental modifications that each make sense individually, accumulating into something that costs more to maintain than a purpose-built system would have cost to build.
+This is the customization trap: incremental modifications that each make sense individually, accumulating into something that costs more to maintain than a purpose-built system would have cost to build from the start.

 Spending more on CRM customization than you expected?
 Schedule a 30-minute call and we will help you work out whether building makes more sense than continuing to patch.
 Book a call